What is this Bond for?

 What will the club do to raise the rest of the money?

 The club and the Dons Trust are pursuing all opportunities for commercial debt.
 A group of fans who are specialists in this area are also contributing to the efforts to raise any additional money required to complete the stadium.
-The greater the amount raised from the Bond the less the amount required from commercial lenders and the higher the likelihood that the remaining balance will be sourced successfully..
+The greater the amount raised from the Bond the less the amount required from commercial lenders and the higher the likelihood that the remaining balance will be sourced successfully.
 We will ensure any further news on funding avenues being explored or offers of funding being secured is shared as soon as possible.
+As of May 2020, we expect a statement from the club and Trust about a commercial loan agreement very soon.

 Can the club service this debt?